The Sacrament of Baptism

 For an infant to be baptised it is required that:

-Before a Baptism date can be booked, parents will meet with a catechist to complete an application form and attend a Baptism preparation course, even if they have had another child baptised before.
+Before a Baptism date can be booked, parents will attend a Baptism preparation course, even if they have had another child baptised before.

 - the parents, or at least one of them, or the guardian, give their consent.